From April 2023 to November 2024 one or two weekend a month

 5 explain selection of implant bodies,

-6 explain the treatment plan and points to note with simulation that is constructed based on information obtained from CT images,
+6 explain the treatment plan and points to note with simulation that is

 7 explain the design of super-structure,